Gymkhana (motorcycle): Authorized associations

 After JAGE released "Welcome to the World of Moto Gymkhana" in English as well as Japanese, the popularity of Moto Gymkhana outside Japan has steadily grown.
-In March 2011 the Moto Gymkhana Association was set up in the UK with the support and consent of the JAGE organisation.
+In March 2011, the Moto Gymkhana Association was set up in the UK.
 Its primary aims are to run Moto Gymkhana in the UK and to promote the sport to the rest of the non-Japanese-speaking world.
-In 2012 it is running an eight-round national championship in the UK, as well as Moto Gymkhana Experiences to raise the profile of the sport.
-Motogymkhana experience days are three- or four-hour try-out sessions run by the national organization or local clubs.
-An experience day allows new riders to participate and become introduced to motogymkhana to see if they like it.
+In 2012, it is running an eight-round national championship in the UK, as well as Moto Gymkhana Experiences to raise the profile of the sport.
+Moto gymkhana experience days are three- or four-hour try-out sessions run by the national organization or local clubs.

 At the same time, Honda Poland launched a Moto Gymkhana competition series to promote their motorcycles.
 This series uses different timing and ranking rules from JAGE competitions.

-The Moto Gymkhana Association of North America was set up in Toronto, Ontario, Canada, in 2012, again with the consent of the JAGE organisation.
+The Moto Gymkhana Association of North America was set up in Toronto, Ontario, Canada, in 2012.
 Their first event, "Rock the Red", was held on 15 July 2012 at Honda Canada's headquarters.

-The formation of American Motorcycle Gymkhana Riders Association took place in 2011, in Birmingham, Alabama.
-The first event took place in June, and the sport has been growing in the U.S. ever since.
-The American version of motorcycle gymkhana focuses on skill development with a concentration on steering and braking, and less emphasis on racing and the competitive nature of the timed events.
+The formation of the American Motorcycle Gymkhana Riders Association took place in 2011, in Birmingham, Alabama.
+The first event took place in June, and the sport has been growing in the U.S. since.
+The American version of motorcycle gymkhana focuses on skill development with a concentration on steering and braking and less emphasis on racing and the competitive nature of timed events.

-M Gymkhana was established in Southern California in 2012, with its first event held in October of that year held at the Bob Hope Airport (Burbank, CA) also known as the Burbank/Pasadena/Glendale Airport.
+M Gymkhana was established in Southern California in 2012, with its first event held in October of that year at the Bob Hope Airport in Southern California.
 Following the same guidelines/rules established by JAGE, M Gymkhana runs both moto gymkhana timed competitions, as well as "experience day" events as an introductory course for those who are new to the sport of motorcycle gymkhana.
-The establishment of M Gymkhana in the Southern California market was primarily for the purpose not only spreading the moto gymkhana mantra by growing the sport in the U.S. but also spread the skills that are gained through moto gymkhana riding to motorcycle enthusiasts in one of the largest motorcycle markets in the U.S.
+The establishment of M Gymkhana in the Southern California market was primarily for the purpose of not only spreading the moto gymkhana mantra by growing the sport in the U.S. but also spreading the skills that are gained through moto gymkhana riding to motorcycle enthusiasts in one of the largest motorcycle markets in the U.S.

 The Moto Gymkhana Club of Australia (MGCA) was formed in 2016 upon affiliation with the Moto Gymkhana Association UK.
 The MGCA is a Division of the Australian Motorcyclist Association (AMA), which sanctioned the first practice and play event soon after affiliation.
-MGCA events can be organised by manufacturers/ dealers, to MGCA Groups and Members, including rounds of the MGCA National Series.
+MGCA events can be organized by manufacturers/ dealers, to MGCA Groups and Members, including rounds of the MGCA National Series.